Azasakhe/Netflix/Dev.-basic-info.md

 The main factors currently known to influence the available resolutions are:

-- The type of operative system
+- The type of operative system *
-- The type of browser
+- The type of browser *

 Is taken in account of the type of User Agent used, it influences the shakti metadata, the ESN, the manifest and license requests.<br/>
 We rely on the website specs: https://help.netflix.com/en/node/23742<br/>
 In some cases it is possible to obtain even higher resolutions than those declared (depends from the MSL profiles used).

-- The model of device in use
+- The model of device in use *

-This parameter affects the ESN

-- The DRM security level and HDCP version in use
+- The DRM security level and HDCP version in use *

 We use only the DRM Widevine.
 We can handle Sec.Lev.
 L1 only to certified android devices all others are L3.
 If the device is L1 and have HDCP >= 2.2, will be available resolutions 1080p and higher in hardware deconding.